 Plot: John Bridger (Donald Sutherland) and Charlie Croker (Mark Wahlberg) bring together a team for one last heist.
 The prize – $35 million in gold bars sitting in a heavily guarded safe in Venice, Italy.
 After a successful job, one of the members, Steve (Edward Norton), decides to keep it all for himself and eliminate the rest of the team.
 Thinking them dead, he heads back to Los Angeles with the gold.

-After John’s death, the remaining team members reassembles and enlists the help of his daughter, Stella (Charlize Theron) to help them exact revenge.
+After John’s death, the remaining team members reassemble and enlist the help of his daughter, Stella (Charlize Theron), to help them exact revenge.
 The team uses their special skills to get back at Steve as he is trying to outwit them.

 Location(s): Turin, Venice

 Plot: San Francisco writer Frances Mayes (Diane Lane) learns that her cheating husband wants a divorce to be with his pregnant new partner.
 After she loses her house in the divorce, she becomes depressed and unable to write.
 With nothing left to lose, she accepts her friend Patti’s (Sandra Oh) ticket for a tour in Italy, which Patty bought before she got pregnant.